Housing Minister Megan Woods announces tailored 'place-based' response to Rotorua housing and homelessness issues

 Hastings, along with Rotorua, was one of six "homelessness hotspots" identified by the Ministry of Housing and Urban Development.
 The others were Auckland region, Wellington region, Northland and Hamilton.

-Woods said the place-based approach reflected an acknowledgement that central government did not have all the answers and may require different mixes of central government and local solutions.
+Woods said the move reflected an acknowledgement the Government did not have all the answers and may require different mixes of government and local solutions.

 "Early work in Rotorua has identified problems with a lack of supply relative to population growth, and that the shortfall in supply has been most severe at the lower end of the rental market."